Successful carve-out and

 Paul: “But instead of a traditional ‘lift & shift’ approach, where you take the existing applications and migrate them to a cloud environment, we saw opportunities to actually transform several applications and offer better solutions instead.”

-Diana: “We saw this carve-out as an opportunity to transform and modernize our landscape and application platform.
+Diana: “We saw this carve-out as an opportunity to transform and modernise our landscape and application platform.
 Alongside HSO we designed a new, cloud-based architecture, including the modern workplace.
 We listed four important elements in this carve-out: 1.
 Replace the network, hardware and infrastructure.
 2. Migrate everyone to Office 365.
 3. Move all our data and files from our former file-shares to Teams, in the cloud.
 4. Move all business applications to the cloud.”

 Covid-19 as a project accelerator